jvkoebbe/math4610/openmp/vecadd/version_1/README.md

-# Example Description: Version 2.
+# Example Description: Version 1.

-In this example, we will look at parallelization of a loop.
-The operation involves the addition of two vectors that are large in the number of entries in the vector.
-This is a simple component-wise addition and does not require the use of any shared variables.
-The code uses the following directive inside a parallel region.
-This is

-        #pragma omp for

-There are no braces in this case since the directive is actually inside the parallel region in the code.
+In this example, the basic routine for adding two vectors is treated.
+The example is very simple, but will provide a baseline for computer timing of routines.
+In the rest of the examples, we will try to get more performance from the code using parallelism and compiler flags and directives.
+The choice in this set of examples is OpenMP.

 ## The Code for this Example: